drvinceknight/list-of-dev-things/README.md

 - I like to use [vim](http://www.vim.org/) but this has been historically referred to as having a steep learning curve.
 The plugins and ability to work right in the terminal are a huge strengths.
-- Here are three other options if you prefer to make use of your mouse:
+- Here are some other options if you prefer to make use of your mouse:
     - [atom](https://atom.io/) - has a bunch of plugins and can be hacked easily using css etc...
     - [sublime](http://www.sublimetext.com/) - a favorite of many.
 I can't say